tarwn/lessthandot-hugo/blogs/content/posts/2012-04-03-dammit-people-get-to-know.md

 GO
 ```

-If you now run the following insert statement&#8230;.
+If you now run the following insert statement….

 sql
 insert SomeTable values ('123')